aljica98/ui_selenium/README.md

 Requirement.txt are the dependencies and libraries for the cloud function code.

-The bash code is to insert it in the VM you have the python code, remember to adapt the directory route to your environment.
+The bash code is the startup script to insert it in the VM where you have the python code, remember to adapt the directory route to your environment.